juspay/hyper-sdk-react/README.md

 maven { url "https://maven.juspay.in/jp-build-packages/hyper-sdk/"}
 ```

-And add the following ext property in top build.gradle if you want to override the base SDK version present in plugin:
+**(Optional)** Add the following ext property in top build.gradle if you want to override the base SDK version present in plugin:

 ```groovy
 buildscript {